Video Games and the ADHD Brain

 - Learn about hyperfocus and how it relates to video game addiction

-PLEASE NOTE: This ebook is a downloadable PDF; it does not ship.
+PLEASE NOTE: This eBook is delivered as a downloadable PDF, MOBI file for Kindle, and ePub file for iBook; it does not ship.

 Full Product Description

 We hear it from readers everyday: “My son is addicted to Minecraft!
 He sneaks it whenever he can, and throws a tantrum when I set limits on gaming.
 What can I do?”

 Whether its Minecraft or Candy Crush or Mario Kart or World of Warcraft, our kids are especially prone to extremes — playing as much as they can all the time and reacting terribly to limits.
 We understand that tired parents want to strike a smart balance without waging war — that is where this report comes in.